 In 2015, the national poverty rate was 13.5 percent, while Illinois’ rate was 13.8 percent.
 EIU Civic Engagement and Volunteerism coordinates “EIU Hunger Challenge” as a month-long program to bring education and action to this important human issue.
 Currently, Coles County's poverty rate is surpassing 18 percent.
 Eastern Illinois Foodbank, which serves a 14-county area in Eastern Illinois covering just over 8,000 square miles including Coles County, reports that in 2012 one in six people may not have food for dinner tonight.

 Come out to EIU's annual MLK Day of Service and make a difference in your local community!
 The annual event honors Dr. King’s legacy and is an opportunity for Americans to renew their own personal vows of citizenship through service to others.
-Volunteers are asked to check-in at 12 p.m. in the University Ballroom.
-Service projects will last from 12:30-3 p.m.
-Please make sure to bring a sack lunch with you!
+Details will be available beginning in December on the MLK Day of Service page.

 Eastern Illinois University is proud to host the Annual Panther Service Day each April.
 This annual day of volunteering and service began in 2003, when EIU Student Government initiated an effort to improve the relationship between EIU students and the citizens of Charleston through encouragement of acts of volunteerism and service in the community.